 Step 3: Sixth Form Enrolment in school

 Between 10.00 – 15.00, you will then be able to visit us in person, so that we can discuss your application, finalise your A-Level subject choices and answer any questions that you may have.
-To support us with social distancing, if possible please limit guests to one additional parent, family member or friend.
+To support us with managing capacity, if possible please limit guests to one additional parent, family member or friend.
 Large family groups may be asked to wait outside the school building.

-Students who are unable to attend in person (i.e. due to self-isolation, illness, family holiday etc) must submit a Request for Remote Enrolment Support, so that our team know to contact you by phone or by email instead!
+Students who are unable to attend school in person (i.e. due to family vacation) must email email@example.com ASAP to make a request for Remote Enrolment, so that we can arrange to contact you phone or by email instead if necessary.

 Step 4: Processing our Applicant Pool